 Chicago Shakespeare Theater and

-Chicago―January 18, 2013―Chicago Shakespeare Theater (CST) and The Market Theatre in South Africa host the world premieres of Cadre, written by Omphile Molusi, in Chicago as part of the World’s Stage Series February 15–23, 2013 and in Johannesburg, South Africa, March 18–April 14, 2013.
-Following Molusi's internationally acclaimed production Itsoseng, presented by Chicago Shakespeare in 2010, Cadre is inspired by true events in the life of an activist during and after the apartheid era.
-Cadre is produced by CST, with Richard Jordan Productions Ltd in association with The Market Theatre of Johannesburg and Adelaide Festival of Arts.
-Committed to fostering dialogue on the important political issues explored in this production, Chicago Shakespeare is encouraging broad-based participation by offering all tickets for $20.
+Chicago―March 20, 2013―Chicago Shakespeare Theater (CST) and The Market Theatre in Johannesburg, South Africa host the world premiere of Cadre, written and directed by Omphile Molusi, opening at The Market Theatre on South Africa’s Human Rights Day, March 21, with performances continuing through April 14, 2013.
+Following workshops in Chicago with CST Creative Producer Rick Boynton, the work premiered to critical acclaim as part of CST’s World’s Stage Series in February.
+Inspired by true events in the life of an activist during and after the apartheid era, Cadre is produced by CST, with Richard Jordan Productions Ltd in association with The Market Theatre of Johannesburg and Adelaide Festival of Arts.

 ABOUT CHICAGO SHAKESPEARE THEATER

-Chicago Shakespeare’s presentation of Omphile Molusi’s Cadre is emblematic of the wide scope of work presented through the World’s Stage Series—a program that brings the world’s most exciting theatrical events to Chicago audiences and presents Chicago Shakespeare’s work abroad.
-Chicago Shakespeare has collaborated with more than 600 international artists representing 16 countries on five continents, engaging audiences in a dialogue with the world’s established and emerging theater artists.
-Strengthening its reputation as a leader in cultural diplomacy, CST partners regularly with respected international affairs organizations, including the Chicago Council on Global Affairs, Chicago Consular Corps, Chicago Sister Cities and World Business Chicago.
+Chicago Shakespeare’s collaboration with Omphile Molusi’s in the creation of Cadre is emblematic of the wide scope of work presented through the World’s Stage Series—a program that brings the world’s most exciting theatrical events to Chicago audiences and presents Chicago Shakespeare’s work abroad.
+Chicago Shakespeare has collaborated with more than 600 international artists representing 16 countries on five continents,engaging audiences in a dialogue with established and emerging theater artists from around the globe.
+Strengthening its reputation as a leader in cultural diplomacy, CST regularly partners with respected international affairs organizations, including the Chicago Council on Global Affairs, Chicago Consular Corps, Chicago Sister Cities and World Business Chicago.
+For more information, visit www.chicagoshakes.com.

 ABOUT THE MARKET THEATRE